-For your artificial grass installation, a regular cleaning program is always recommended to ensure maximum life expectancy of your LazyLawn as an outdoor product open to the elements, there is inevitably some periodic light work you should carry out.
-In short, here are the 6 biggest tips to keeping your artificial grass clean and presentable, read on below for more detail on these tips!
+For your artificial grass installation, a regular cleaning program is always recommended to ensure the maximum life expectancy of your LazyLawn.
+As an outdoor product open to the elements, there is inevitably some periodic light maintenance work you should carry out to look after your lawn.
+Here are our 6 best aftercare tips for maintaining your artificial grass to keep your garden clean and presentable.

-The first step is to regularly remove leaves and debris using a petrol leaf blower (for best results), stiff brush, or plastic rake.
+The first step to cleaning and caring for your artificial grass is to regularly remove leaves and debris using a petrol leaf blower (for best results), a stiff brush, or a plastic rake.
 Additionally, to limit the number of leaves falling onto the lawn, regularly trim back hedges and overhanging trees.

 If there is no transfer of dirt or soil, artificial grass is pretty much self-cleaning.
-However, if the ‘grass’ needs cleaning, hosing down using a light detergent and a stiff brush (or a mechanical brush for best results) is recommended.
+However, if the grass needs cleaning, hosing it down using a light detergent and a stiff brush (or a mechanical brush for best results) is recommended.

 We have had cases where clients have employed contractors to trim their trees who have then placed their motorised tools on the lawn, which has subsequently burnt the surface.
 Any damage caused by such items will not be covered by any warranty so please take care and advise any contractors in advance so they do not accidentally damage your synthetic turf.